 Smartsheet is very much similar to a spreadsheet.
-The smart sheet is a Microsoft Excel expanded version into project management applications.
+The smart sheet is a Microsoft Excel expanded version of project management applications.
 It has smarter functionality.
 The drawback is the ease and user-friendly.
 This also has a chat option, unlike Asana.

-Board: Boards are used for categorical operations of the project in development.
-Only specific members can access it, check and control the movement of cards.
+- Board: Boards are used for categorical operations of the project in development.
+Only specific members can access it, check, and control the movement of cards.

 Trello also comes with an editorial calendar.
 We can add to any event or planning.
 It also has colored labels to represent each event.

 Nutcache is a project management and expense management tool.
 This app enables time tracking, invoicing applications, and a centralized Dashboard for all-expense tracking.
 It helps with client invoicing and gets paid online.
 Nutcache collaborates with clients to work along with project development by sharing documents.
 Nutcache also consists of boards, lists, and cards, making tracking and managing different tasks flexibly.
 This management tool is basically for a small-sized organization with around 1000 employees.